 Instead of taking a number of screenshots and then further organizing them, it’s much more efficient to take one, which has all the information you wanted to share in a single image.
 So, in this article, we will show you how to take Scrolling Screenshots on any Android phone“.

-Screenshots are the snapshots or images which shows the exact view of a screen.
+Screenshots are the snapshots or images which show the exact view of a screen.
 It is very useful for sharing information like Conversation, as it shows the exact captured information.
-It’s pretty simple to take a screenshot on Android phone.
-But, regular Screenshots not includes the information outside the display frame in a single capture.
-That’s where, scrolling screenshot helps you to capture an entire webpage, your app drawer or even a long conversation within your favorite messaging app.
+It’s pretty simple to take a screenshot on Android phones.
+But, regular Screenshots do not include the information outside the display frame in a single capture.
+That’s where, scrolling screenshot helps you to capture an entire webpage, your app drawer, or even a long conversation within your favorite messaging app.

 First of all, download and install the Stitch & Share app from the Google Play Store.
 Once you have downloaded and installed it, run the app.